 The wrong battery choice can lead to shorter runtimes, higher maintenance, and unexpected downtime.
 With XPC’s LFP UPS solutions, you get:

-- 10–15 year battery life
+- Up to 15-year battery life

-- Improved safety and thermal stability
+- Improved thermal stability and safety

-👉 Contact Us | View All Products
+Contact Us | View All Products

 (800) 582-4524